ymoslem/CRE-Router/README.md

    cre serve --config example_config_aime24.yaml
    ```

-4. Send a standard chat-completions request:
+4. Send a standard chat-completions request to the router on port 4000, not to
+   a vLLM backend.
+The endpoint is OpenAI-compatible, so an existing client
+   only needs its base URL changed.
+No `model` field is needed: choosing the
+   model per query is what the router does.

    ```bash
    curl http://localhost:4000/v1/chat/completions \